microsponsors/registry-contract/README.md

 ```
 `wi` is now your whitelist instance, can be referred to in console session

-### Admin: Add or remove an address to the whitelist
+### Admin: Add or remove an address to the whitelist, map it to DNS
 // @param target Address to add or remove from whitelist.
-// @param domain to map to address via .js: web3.utils.utf8ToHex('foo.com')
+// @param hex-encoded DNS domain to map to ethereum address:
+// web3.utils.utf8ToHex('foo.com')
 // @param isApproved Whitelist status to assign to address.
 ```
 wi.adminUpdateWhitelistStatus(